Professional development

 For those specifically looking at more advanced ISC2 certifications but who don't have the required work experience to earn them, there is the option to become an Associate of ISC2.
 For example, the following ISC2 certifications require multiple years of experience — in addition to passing the exam:

-However, candidates can take the certification exam before they have any experience and then submit their experience toward their certification as they earn the experience.
-This can be a good option if you feel have some knowledge and experience from other projects, but not the paid experience (or unpaid internships) that is required.
-For most entry-level professionals, starting with the SSCP or another entry-level certification will be the best path for success.
+However, candidates can take the certification exam before they have any experience and then submit their experience toward their certification as they earn it.
+This can be a good option if you feel you have some knowledge and experience from other projects but not the paid experience (or unpaid internships) that is required.
+For most entry-level professionals, starting with the SSCP or another entry-level certification will be the best cybersecurity certification path for beginners.

 3. EC-Council Certified Ethical Hacker (CEH)